ChamiLamelas/Music_Tab_Project/README.md

 * Support for non-standard tuning (G, D, A, E).
 * A version for instruments other than a 4-string bass.
-* Support for other timing identifiers than W, H, Q, E, and S for whole note, half note, quarter note, eigth note, and sixteenth note respectively.
+* Support for other timing identifiers than W, H, Q, E, and S for whole note, half note, quarter note, eighth note, and sixteenth note respectively.

 ## Built With